Design your own immersive environments

 In addition to using our sample environments, you can export your own custom environments using your favorite 3D editing software.

-When modeling your environment, keep the following recommendations in mind.
-This will help ensure the user spawns in the correct orientation in a believably-sized world:
+When modeling your environment, keep the following recommendations in mind so that users spawns in the correct orientation in a believably sized world:

-- Users will spawn at 0,0,0 so center your desired spawn location around the origin.
+- Users will spawn at 0,0,0 so center your spawn location around the origin.